 Are you mainly working with individual clients who could be classified as “retirees”?
 Are you taking any new client who walks in the door?
 If so, you may need to penetrate other target markets.

 Clients want to know if you’ve worked with someone who has their challenges.
 Business owners have plenty of challenges.
 They need to attract high-achieving employees to ensure their business reaches new heights.
+They need retirement planning education services and employer sponsored retirement plan management.
 They need to minimize taxable income, legally.
 They need to minimize many types of risk.
 How can you design a program that helps a new market with their biggest points of pain?

 You can also go deep in an existing market.
 If you’re working with Generation X clients, how about adding Generation X business owners to your target market?
 Or even Generation X technology business owners.
 Look at your existing clients for examples of how you can go deeper.

-What conferences can you attend where you can rub elbows with a new audience?
+What networking groups and conferences can you attend where you can rub elbows with a new audience?
 Here’s a listing of possible conferences.
-What new marketing collateral do you need to bring with you?
+What new marketing collateral do you need to bring with you when should I take cialis?
 Do you need a new business card for this target market?
 (The answer is yes.)
-Do you have a page on your website that speaks to the challenges of this new market?
+Do you have a landing page on your website that speaks to the challenges of this new market?
 Do you need a new website just for this market?

 When was the last time you put on your creative hat to brainstorm new marketing tactics?
 When was the last time you held a client appreciation event?
 When was the last time you stepped outside your comfort zone?
 What’s it going to take for you to raise the bar on your potential?